kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

 ## Has Fitted Kitchen - Bool

-The value, generated from scraping the visible listing might suggest, that about 4000 missing values are found in this column.
-However, one can argue, that there is reason to look at it differently.
+The value, generated from scraping the visible listing might suggest that about 4000 missing values are found in this column.
+However, one can argue that there is reason to look at it differently.
 The `json_bfitted_kitchen` values show, how the company the that runs the immoscout24 portal thinks of it.
 The json data is not visible to the visitor, it summarizes the listings values and holds many